 To complete your psychology major, you need to take at least four (five for the Bachelor of Psychology) senior psychology units.
-The abnormal psychology unit is compulsory for the major, and you are able to choose your other senior psychology units, depending on pre-requisites.
+The abnormal psychology unit is compulsory for the major, and the advanced statistics for psychology unit is necessary if you wish to apply for honours.
+You are able to choose your other senior psychology units, depending on pre-requisites.

 Learning and Behaviour